 Note: You can apply for both a tuition fees scholarship and a research award.
 You must complete an individual application for both categories.
 However, successful candidates will receive a maximum of one award (no matter how many applications you put in).

-- Your CV which must be no longer than one page in length and should focus on both academic and employment/volunteering information, with particular reference to your research.
+- Your CV which must be no longer than one page in length.

 - Your academic Referee must email us a pdf reference letter or complete the form below.

 - An outline of the research project, including its relevance to the research topic and your previous studies; describe the research design and proposed methodology which may cover theoretical, empirical and substantive considerations, but needs to contribute to philosophical debates or policy work in the area. (written in a word document, 600 words)